-At December 31, 2015, we had 449 employees out of a total of 634 who were covered under collective bargaining agreements expiring at various dates in 2017 to 2020.
+At December 31, 2016, we had 456 employees out of a total of 645 who were covered under collective bargaining agreements expiring at various dates in 2017 to 2020.
+On March 4, 2016, the USW was certified as the exclusive bargaining representative for the hourly employees of our North Jackson facility.
+The Company and the Union are currently negotiating the initial collective bargaining agreement for the North Jackson hourly employees.
 There can be no assurance that we will be successful in timely concluding collective bargaining agreements with the USW to succeed the agreements that expire, in which case, we may experience strikes or work stoppages that may have a material adverse impact on our results of operations.